 The conceptual analysis examines the frequency of concepts in the given data.
 It observes that how much time a term or concept repeats in the data.

-There are different approaches to conduct thematic analysis.
+There are different approaches to conducting thematic analysis.
 All these approaches help in analyzing and interpreting the data.
 But, they differ from one another on the basis of the coding scheme.

 Conventional Content Analysis:

-This approach uses when the subject doesn’t have enough research studies about it.
+This approach is used when the subject doesn’t have enough research studies.
 Then, the researchers rely more on the data rather than rely on previous information.
 The researchers use this approach on a wider scale in qualitative studies.

 Directed Content Analysis:

 In this approach, researchers conduct their research on available theories.
-Their main purpose is to argue or further add insights to the available theory.
-The researchers may use available codes or may form new codes from given information.
+Their main purpose is to argue or add insights to the available theory.
+The researchers may use available codes or form new ones from given information.

 Summative Content Analysis: